Harley-Davidson Inc research snapshot

 HOG AI Stock Analysis

 HOG AI stock analysis reads Harley-Davidson as an iconic American motorcycle brand with one of the most recognized names in powersports, but the business faces structural headwinds from an aging customer base, declining shipment volumes, and the long-term challenge of electrification.
-At the July 13, 2026 data cutoff, HOG traded near $25.14 with a market capitalization near $2.65 billion, approximately 19% below the 52-week high of $31.25.
-The stock has rallied roughly 47% from the 52-week low of $17.09, supported by cost restructuring and stronger touring bike demand.
+At the August 3, 2026 data cutoff, HOG closed near $25.31 with a market capitalization near $2.66 billion, about 19% below the 52-week high of $31.25.
+The stock has rallied roughly 48% from the 52-week low of $17.09.
+Harley reported a stronger-than-expected second quarter on July 23, 2026, with diluted EPS of $0.76 versus an $0.65 consensus estimate and revenue of $1.23 billion versus a $1.17 billion estimate.
 The HOG AI stock forecast uses scenario ranges rather than a single price prediction because the company operates in a mature industry with demographic challenges that are difficult to model with precision.
 This page is informational research and not investment advice.

 Current price